-You can’t buy too much pseudoephedrine because it’s a controlled substance.
+You can’t buy too much pseudoephedrine because they don’t let you!
+It’s a controlled substance.
 In Australia, for example, the most I could buy was a six-pack of pills!
 For that reason, phenylephrine is a common alternative.
 It has the same effects.
 You

-Don’t stack this with caffeine; it can amplify its side-effect of potentially keeping you up at night.
+Don’t stack pseudoephedrene with caffeine; it can amplify its side-effect of potentially keeping you up at night.

 Common brand names for pseudoephedrine: Sudafed.
 This is really expensive, and often has a built-in sleep aid.
 We recommend getting an over-the-counter equivalent.

 Allergy symptoms (and optional sleep aid): Diphenhydramine, an antihistamine